From College Buddies to Travel Companions

 Day 6: A Brave Journey to Pehelgham

-On the way to Dal lake, our driver informed us about the famous wicker bat factories.
+Our driver informed us about the famous wicker bat factories that were lined up along the way.
 We requested him to stop and bought some wicker bats.
 In the next one hour, we reached Dal lake for a relaxed shikara ride.
 In the lake that was glowing in the sunset, we enjoyed watching the floating shops and post office.
 After the breezy Shikara ride and a quick rest at the hotel, we headed to Lal chowk by the local autos.

 We took selfies in front of the iconic Time Square.
 Then, we shopped for some Kashmiri artifacts, kashmiri embroidered bags and gifts as souvenirs.
 Our bags and hearts were filled with the beauties of Kashmir.
 What a memorable conclusion to the trip!